ffangsong/Sentence_Embedding_for_Ranking/README.md

     pip install -r requirement.txt

 Make sure you have dataset in the ```data``` folder(you can specify the path in the bash script later)
-## Repository Structure

-## How to install
-Download a pre-trained Bert Model, the download example below is BERT-base,

-## Usage

-## Run test

 ## Embedding Model Details